Found History is produced by Tom Scheinfeldt.

 Tom is Associate Professor of Digital Humanities at the University of Connecticut, where he holds a joint appointment in the Department of Digital Media and Design and the Department of History.
 Tom is also Director of Greenhouse Studios: Scholarly Communications Design at UConn, a transdisciplinary research unit aimed at reframing the practices, pathways and products of scholarship in the digital age through “inquiry-driven,” “collaboration-first” approaches to the creation and expression of knowledge.
 Formerly Managing Director of the Roy Rosenzweig Center for History and New Media at George Mason University, Tom has directed several award-winning digital humanities projects, including The September 11 Digital Archive, THATCamp, and Omeka.
 Trained as an historian of science and public historian with a bachelor’s degree from Harvard and master’s and doctoral degrees from Oxford, Tom has written and lectured extensively about the history of museums and the role of history in culture.
 Tom is a contributor to Debates in Digital Humanities (University of Minnesota Press) and co-editor of Hacking the Academy (University of Michigan Press).
 You can follow Tom on Twitter at @foundhistory or on LinkedIn.

-Born in Hartford and raised in Worcester, MA, Tom has returned to his New England roots to live full-time with his wife and two sons in Connecticut.
+Born in Hartford and raised in Worcester, MA, Tom maintains his New England roots with his wife and two sons in Connecticut.